-Students enrolled in Architecture, Engineering or Landscape Architecture who hold a minor in urban studies qualify for an advanced standing if they apply for the Master of Urban Planning and Policy (open to all students with a first degree in engineering, architecture, landscape, and/or the social sciences) and the Master of Urban Design (open to all students with a first professional degree in architecture and/or landscape architecture).
+Students enrolled in architecture, engineering or landscape architecture who hold a minor in urban studies qualify for an advanced standing if they apply for the master of urban planning and policy (open to all students with a first degree in engineering, architecture, landscape, and/or the social sciences) and the master of urban design (open to all students with a first professional degree in architecture and/or landscape architecture).

-The minor in urban studies is administered by the Coordinator of the Master in Urban Planning and Policy & Master in Urban Design programs.
+The minor in urban studies is administered by the coordinator of the master in urban planning and policy and master in urban design programs in the School of Architecture and Design at MSFEA.